AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "I have, actually.
 He refuses to read your texts.
 I will admit that is one damn cute kid you got there."

-"Not mine yet, but soon."
-I said.
+"Not mine yet, but soon," I said.

 "And the little girl?"